 The development of precision probes has a long history, which can be traced back to the appearance of induction microbeads in the 1920s, but the real rapid development was the emergence of CMM in the late 1950s.
 Until now, precision probes are generally classified into contact probes.
 And non-contact probe, the probe itself is divided into mechanical trigger probe and scanning probe; non-contact probe is divided into laser probe and optical video probe.

-Mechanical probes, also known as touch probes, were the first probes used for precision measurements.
+Mechanical probes, also known as tool touch probes, were the first probes used for precision measurements.
 The measurement is carried out by the positioning and orientation of the measuring head in direct contact with the measured part, and is mainly used for manual measurement.
 This type of probe is easy to operate, easy to operate, and has low precision.
 It is difficult to meet the requirements of the current precision numerical control flowmeter.
 At present, it is rarely used except for special occasions.

 The most widely used precision probes in the market are trigger probes.
 The first trigger detector was developed in 1972 by the British company Renishaw.
 The measurement principle of the trigger probe is to determine the coordinates of the contact point between the probe and the measured part by sending a pulse signal.
 When the probe is in contact with the measured part, sampling is performed by precise measurement, and the coordinate value of the center of the sphere is locked by the positioning system of the instrument.
-This type of probe has the following advantages: However, this type of measuring head also has anisotropic errors such as preprocessing (triangle effect), which further limits the improvement of the measurement accuracy, which cannot reach a maximum value of a few microns.
+This type of tool touch probe has the following advantages: However, this type of measuring head also has anisotropic errors such as preprocessing (triangle effect), which further limits the improvement of the measurement accuracy, which cannot reach a maximum value of a few microns.
 When a trigger probe is used for measurement on a precision flowmeter, it is usually measured by determining a two-point line, determining a three-point plane, or determining a four-point circle.
 The existence of the scanning probe makes up for the lack of the trigger probe.

 Scan probes are also known as quantitative scan probes.
 Their output is proportional to the probe's offset, which makes them very precise, very practical, and very adaptive.
 The measurement principle of this type of probe is to continuously measure the contact displacement of the tip of the head after contact with the part under test, and the output of the head transducer gives a signal proportional to the small deflection of the measuring rod.
 If the deformation of the rod is not considered, the scanning probe is isotropic, so its accuracy is much higher than that of the trigger probe.
 The disadvantage of this kind of detector is that the structure is complicated and the manufacturing cost is high, and it can only be manufactured by a few companies around the world.